LGBTQ rights in Oregon: Hate crime law

 State hate crime statutes provide for additional legal penalties for crimes committed based on the victim's gender identity or sexual orientation (alongside other categories, such as religion, race, disability and/or sex).

-Gay or trans panic defence abolition
+Gay or trans panic defense abolition

-In May 2021, both the Oregon Legislature passed and the Governor of Oregon Kate Brown signed the bill SB704 into law (effective January 1, 2022) - a law to abolish the archaic common-law "gay panic defence" and/or "trans panic defence" within murder, manslaughter and hate crime legal cases in all Oregon court rooms for judges, lawyers and/or juries.
+In May 2021, both the Oregon Legislature passed and the Governor of Oregon Kate Brown signed the bill SB704 into law, effective January 1, 2022.
+The law abolishes the archaic common-law "gay panic defense" and/or "trans panic defense" within murder, manslaughter, and hate crime legal cases in all Oregon court rooms for judges, lawyers, and juries.